GoogleCloudPlatform/professional-services-data-validator/README.md

 1. In data_validation/data_validation.py

-    -   Import the extened Client for the given source (ie. from ibis.sql.mysql.client import MySQLClient).
+    -   Import the extended Client for the given source (ie. from ibis.sql.mysql.client import MySQLClient).
     -   Add the "<RefName>": Client to the global CLIENT_LOOKUP dictionary.